ekrichards/DSC288R_Capstone/README.md

 # DSC288R_Capstone
 Flight status prediction based on historical flight data.

-Model and data cards are available in the MODEL_CARDS.md and DATA_CARD.md mardown files respectively.
+Model and data cards are available in the MODEL_CARDS.md and DATA_CARD.md markdown files respectively.

 # Prerequisites
 Before setting up the environment, make sure you have the following: